-There were 3,000,000 options issued during the year ending 30 June 2012.
-Options granted to John Guscic in the 2012 financial year were independently valued by Leadenhall VRG Pty Ltd in a report dated 2 November 2011.
+There were 3,000,000 options issued during the year ending 30 June 2014.
+Options granted to John Guscic in the 2014 financial year were independently valued by Leadenhall VRG Pty Ltd.

-The weighted average fair value of the share options granted during the prior financial year was \$0.21.
+The weighted average fair value of the share options granted during the financial year was \$0.17.
 Options were priced using the Black-Scholes option pricing formula.
 Where relevant, the expected life used in the model has been adjusted based on management's best estimate for the effects of non-transferability, exercise restrictions (including the probability of meeting market conditions attached to the option), and behavioural considerations.
 Expected volatility is based on historical share price volatility over the past 5 years.
 To allow for the effects of early exercise, it was assumed the valuation uses an estimate of the expected life of the option.